Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 2 Post Test

 The delegates that attended state conventions for ratification of the Constitution were chosen through elections in which

-A. all White male inhabitants of the state were allowed to vote.
+all White male inhabitants of the state that owned property were allowed to vote.

-B. all White male inhabitants of the state that owned property were allowed to vote.
+all inhabitants of the state were allowed to vote.

-D. all inhabitants of the state were allowed to vote.
+all White male inhabitants of the state were allowed to vote.

 Question #26